 1886 – 1941

 The first logo featured a panoramic semi-circular inscription with an oval oil container in the background.
 The dots inside the oval symbolize molecules or droplets of oil that do not mix with the liquid.
 This technique indicated the refining process, during which light liquid oil fractions evaporate, leaving oily droplets.
-The dots also resemble air bubbles formed when the oil is poured into bottles.
+The dots also resemble air bubbles that form when oil is poured into bottles.

 The container’s opening indicated that it was a trademark registered in 1873.